-Table 30.
+Table 40.
 Processor Settings details

 Option Description Logical Processor Each processor core supports up to two logical processors.
 If this option is set to Enabled , the BIOS reports all the logical processors.
 If this option is set to Disabled , the BIOS reports only one logical processor per core.
 This option is set to Enabled by default.
 Virtualization Technology Enables or disables the virtualization technology for the processor.
 This option is set to Enabled by default.
 Kernel DMA Protection This option is set to Disabled by default.
 When option is set to Enabled , BIOS and Operating System will enable direct memory access protection for DMA capable peripheral devices using virtualization technology.
 Directory Mode Enables or disables the directory mode.
 This option is set to Enabled by default.
 Adjacent Cache Line Prefetch Optimizes the system for applications that need high utilization of sequential memory access.
 This option is set to Enabled by default.
 You can disable this option for applications that need high utilization of random memory access.
 Hardware Prefetcher Enables or disables the hardware prefetcher.
 This option is set to Enabled by default.
 DCU Streamer Prefetcher Enables or disables the Data Cache Unit (DCU) streamer prefetcher.
 This option is set to Enabled by default.
 DCU IP Prefetcher Enables or disables the Data Cache Unit (DCU) IP prefetcher.
 This option is set to Enabled by default.
 Sub NUMA Cluster Enables or disables the Sub NUMA Cluster.
 This option is set to Disabled by default.
 MADT Core Enumeration Determines how BIOS enumerates processor cores in the ACPI MADT table.
-When set to Round Robin , processor cores are enumerated in round robin order to evenly distribute interrupt controllers for the OS across all Sockets and Dies.
-When set to Linear , processor cores are enumerated across
+When set to Round Robin , processor cores are enumerated in round robin order to evenly distribute

-Table 30.
+Table 40.
 Processor Settings details (continued)